 Tax Base: Similar to the corporate franchise tax but starting point is the mine value of iron ore, taconite concentrates, or direct reduced ore mined or produced in Minnesota.
 Deductions allowed only for expenses necessary to convert raw iron ore, taconite concentrates, or other ore to marketable quality.

-Rate: 9.8%.
-Non-unitary provisions result in 25% apportionment to Minnesota.
-Alternative minimum tax of 5.8%.
+Special Provisions: Non-unitary provisions result in 25% apportionment to Minnesota.
+Percentage depletion is allowed.